The Pomodoro Technique: A Complete Guide for Students

 The 25-minute Pomodoro hits the sweet spot: long enough to get meaningful work done, short enough to maintain peak focus throughout.

 This is why the Pomodoro Technique feels more sustainable than trying to focus for 3 hours straight.
-You get 6–12 "fresh starts" instead of one.
+Each new Pomodoro brings renewed energy and a clean slate.

 Here's a counterintuitive insight: Stopping in the middle of a task can actually help you focus better.